Taramani (film): Plot

 Prabhu becomes possessive and overprotective, eventually suspecting Althea of having an affair with her boss.
 Things take a turn for the worse when Prabhu reads a crude text message from her boss.
-The argument leads to a break-up.
+The argument leads to a breakup.
 Later, Prabhu visits Sowmya, who is back for a holiday.
 She gives him a box of chocolates as a gift but he rejects it.
 While her husband is out, he forces her to capture intimate photos with her, to blackmail for money.
-However, the chocolate box already had money more than he stole for her.
+However, the chocolate box already had more money than he stole for her.
 Ashamed at how much he had changed, Prabhu leaves Sowmya's hotel room.

 Meanwhile, Althea meets her boss who makes sexist remarks about her.
-She politely ignores them and takes selfies of them together supposedly as a truce and uploads the photos in the social media.
+She politely ignores them and takes selfies of them together supposedly as a truce and uploads the photos to social media.
 Fearing that his wife and daughter will see them, he begs her to delete the photos.
 Using this, Althea successfully blackmails him into applying for his transfer.
-Unaware of this, Prabhu berates her for having an affair with her boss having seen the photos online.
+Unaware of this, Prabhu berates her for having an affair with her boss after seeing the photos online.

 With a broken heart for the second time, Prabhu decides to embrace the dark side.
 He flirts anonymously with lonely married women via phone and records them.
-Later he blackmails them for money.
+Later, he blackmails them for money.
 One of the women turns out to be a friend of the city's assistant police commissioner.
-While tapping Prabhu's phone, the policeman learns that one of the women he is in contact is his own wife.
+While tapping Prabhu's phone, the policeman learns that one of the women with whom he is in contact is his own wife.
 The policeman rushes home and beats up both Prabhu and his own wife.
 Seeing the policeman abuse his wife Prabhu is reminded of himself and how he treated Althea.

 With the money that he received from Sowmya, Prabhu visits the family of the man from whom he stole and repays the money.
 The widow tells him that the postmortem revealed that her husband died hours before Prabhu stole the money and forgives him.
 Prabhu learns his lesson and decides to start life afresh.

-Prabhu returns to Althea and asks her for her forgiveness.
+Prabhu returns to Althea and asks her for forgiveness.
 She forgives him but asks him to leave the city since she does not want to complicate her son Adrian's life.
-After multiple apologies spanning over a few days, she eventually accepts his love and they live happily ever after.
+After multiple apologies spanning over a few days, she eventually accepts his love, and they live happily ever after.